AndyClifton/andyclifton.github.io/_posts/2020-09-01-building-successful-networks.md

 Networks of people and organisations can be amazingly effective ways of addressing a community's needs.
 But there are many challenges that the network needs to overcome.
 What do you need to do to be successful?

 ## Why we build networks
-Networks bring together communities, professionals, and others to address common needs.
+Networks bring together people and organisations, creating a community to address common needs.
 A network is not just your usual club or society; networks help people meet and work together with a common goal.
 This could be for anything from fundraising to urban renewal, or from wind turbines to face masks.
 Virtual or in-person.
 Local or global.
 The possibilities are endless.

 I've been involved with setting up and running common-interest professional networks for over a decade.
 I've made my fair share of mistakes, and in this article I set out some of the lessons I've learned as a participant and a leader.